Daxy215/Compiler/README.md

 # Compiler
-This is a very trashy c++ compiler
+This is a very trashy c++ compiler why you may ask?
+I wanted to waste my life further